pentagonxyz/movehat/README.md

 );
 ```

-And it has type coercion!
+And most importantly, it has type coercion and type annotations in TypeScript!

 ## Usage